microsoft/FluidFramework/docs/content/docs/_index.md

 rethinking the way collaborative experiences are built.
 The result of that effort is Fluid Framework.

 Within Microsoft, Fluid is powering a new generation of experiences that promise to be fast, simple to iterate over, and easy to deliver.
-As we've built these experiences, we've realized that there is unmet demand for a technology like Fluid Framework.
+As we've built these experiences, we've realized there is unmet demand for a technology like Fluid Framework.
 Developers, and especially front-end web developers, have very limited options if they want to build modern, collaborative experiences.
 Inevitably they need to invest in backend infrastructure and some amount of custom server code.